comunitaria/Patio_DLT_dev/README.md

-# Votings over Ethereum Smart Contracts
+# Patio Votings over Ethereum Smart Contracts

 ## How to work with the upgradeable smart contract infrastructure:
 install the zos framework in the project: `npm install zos`